 As required by the ASX Principles, PAC's company secretary is directly accountable to the Board, through the Chair, on all matters to do with the proper functioning of the Board.
-Each director is able to communicate with the company secretary via email, videoconference and telephone.
+Each director may communicate with the company secretary via email, videoconference and telephone.
 The role and responsibilities of the company secretary are set out in an agreement.